WWE SmackDown: Special episodes

 Throughout its broadcast history, the show has aired editions that have different themes.
 These include tributes to various professional wrestlers who have recently died or retired from actively performing, and episodes commemorating various show milestones or anniversaries.

 Other SmackDown-branded properties

 Although SmackDown has been the second-largest show in the WWE, the company's use of the term went beyond its namesake program.
 During the 2000 U.S. election campaign, the WWE launched the SmackDown!
 Your Vote program.

 The name was also used when WWE released its 2015 film The Flintstones & WWE: Stone Age SmackDown! and WWE Network's show Kitchen SmackDown!.

 Roster

 The wrestlers featured on WWE take part in scripted feuds and storylines.
 Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

-The primary commentators for SmackDown are Michael Cole and Corey Graves.
-Additional commentary has been provided by Tazz, Jim Ross, Josh Mathews, Mauro Ranallo, Tom Phillips, Joe Tessitore, Wade Barrett and others since its creation.
+The primary commentators for SmackDown are Joe Tessitore and Wade Barrett.
+Since 2024, they switch brands with Raw's Michael Cole and Corey Graves for the last four months of the year.
+Additional commentary has been provided by Tazz, Jim Ross, Jerry Lawler, Josh Mathews, Mauro Ranallo, Tom Phillips and others since its creation.

 Since March 2025, Mark Nash is WWE SmackDown's lead ring announcer.